 The Florida Greenways and Trails Council was enshrined into Florida Law to advise the Florida Department of Environmental Protection on greenway and trail topics, promote cooperation between various government agencies, support private trail development partnerships, identify and recommend trail linkage priorities, and provide recommendations regarding funding.
-The Division of Recreation & Parks' Office of Greenways and Trails participates in regular meetings with the council.
+The Division of Recreation and Parks' Office of Greenways and Trails staffs and facilitates these meetings.